Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Preliminaries

-In a semitoric system $(M,\om,F=(J,H))$ a blowup can also be performed at an elliptic-regular point $p$ if it lies in a surface $\Sigma$ which is fixed by the $\mbS^1$-action generated by $J$.
-Such blowups, and their effect on the semitoric system, are described in detail in the upcoming work by Hohloch $\&$ Sabatini $\&$ Sepe $\&$ Symington~\cite{HSSS2}\footnote{first announced at Poisson 2014 in a talk by Daniele Sepe.}, but here we will simply describe \emph{their effect on the marked semitoric polygon invariant}, and then use the result of Pelayo $\&$ \vungoc~\cite{PVN09,PVN11} which states there exists a system (actually infinitely many) associated to the resulting marked semitoric polygon.
+In a semitoric system $(M,\om,F)$, with $F=(J,H)$, a blowup can also be performed at an elliptic-regular point $p$ if it lies in a surface $\Sigma$ which is fixed by the $\mbS^1$-action generated by $J$.
+Such blowups, often referred to as \emph{semitoric blowups}, and their effect on the semitoric system, are described in detail in the upcoming work by Hohloch $\&$ Sabatini $\&$ Sepe $\&$ Symington~\cite{HSSS2}\footnote{first announced at Poisson 2014 in a talk by Daniele Sepe.}, but here we will simply describe \emph{their effect on the marked semitoric polygon invariant}, and then use the result of Pelayo $\&$ \vungoc~\cite{PVN09,PVN11} which states there exists a system (actually infinitely many) associated to the resulting marked semitoric polygon.
 In the context of almost toric manifolds, this type of blowup already appeared in the work of Symington~\cite[Section 5.4]{Sym}, and, furthermore, Auroux described this operation in a very explicit example in the context of Lagrangian fibrations when studying wall crossing phenomenon~\cite[Example 3.1.2]{Auroux2009}.
+Such blowups are also discussed in the lecture notes by Evans~\cite[Section 9.1]{Evans-notes}.
+Sometimes the corresponding operation on the polygon is also called a semitoric blowup, but to avoid confusion and to be consistent with more recent works, such as Le Floch \& Palmer~\cite{LFP-families2}, we call the operation on the polygon a \emph{wall chop} and reserve the term semitoric blowup for the operation on the semitoric system itself.

 For any set $B\subset \R^2$ define

 and call it the \emph{upper boundary} of $B$.
 Analogously define the \emph{lower boundary} $\partial^- B$.
 Note that $\partial^+ B \cup \partial^- B$ is not in general the entire boundary of $B$, but if $B$ is convex specifying $\partial^+ B$ and $\partial^- B$ nevertheless completely determines $B$.
 In fact, in this case $B$ is equal to the convex hull of $\partial^+ B\cup \partial^-B$.